 The Coronavirus Act 2020 was given Royal Assent overnight on 25 March 2020 and contains provisions to protect business tenants from forfeiture.

-Caroline leads the Property Disputes Team at Owen White and regularly advises developers, private landlords, letting agencies, Registered Providers of Social Housing and Local Authorities on all aspects of property, development and land contract disputes, housing and leasehold management and landlord and tenant work.
+Caroline leads the Property Disputes Team at Owen White and regularly advises developers, letting agencies, Registered Providers of Social Housing and Local Authorities on all aspects of property, development and land contract disputes, housing and leasehold management and landlord and tenant work.

 Caroline is an outstanding commercial litigator and negotiator with experience in advising on disputes involving development agreements, construction contracts, land contracts, overage claims, Section 106 Agreements and property customer care issues.
 She is an experienced and regular Court advocate.